justinmahar/netlify-domain-redirector/README.md

 ## Tips

-- **Be sure to redeploy.** You must redeploy your site after the environment variable has been configured.
+- **Be sure to redeploy.** You must redeploy your site after setting the environment variables.
 - **Redirects are fast.** There is a 3-second delay before the React app is rendered.
 The redirect will likely happen so quickly that you will not see it.
 - **You can reuse the same repo.** You can deploy the same repo as many times as you'd like in Netlify, each with different configured redirect URLs.
 You don't need a new repo for every redirected domain.
 - **You can preserve links if you want.** Set `REACT_APP_PRESERVE_PATH` to `true` if you want links to the old domain to still work.